Antique Furniture vs Reproductions: Wood, Joinery, Hardware, Finish, Wear, Labels and Construction Clues

 If the distinction between antique and reproduction affects the price, let a specialist check the clues before you commit.

-• Evidence-first opinion with photos and comps
+• Evidence-first opinion with photos and market evidence

 • Useful for buying, insurance, and estate decisions